jmsmoorehead/music/Connecting-scsynth.md

-At this point we assume that you have [[installed Overtone|Installing Overtone]] and [[started a REPL|Starting a REPL]].
+At this point we assume that you have [[installed Overtone|Installing Overtone]] and [[started a REPL|Starting a REPL]] and have installed supercollider (e.g. `apt-get install supercollider`).
 You should be in the position where you see the following on your terminal:

     user=>